-The main purpose of this is aiding digital imaging while calibrating output devices.
+The main purpose of this is to aid digital imaging while calibrating output devices.
 This particular type of colorimeter reads the measures on wideband spectral energy (a certain number of them) as found in the visible spectrum.
 It utilises filtered photodetectors such as silicon photodiodes.
 It uses three such photodetectors.
 Each of these has an optical filter attached to it.

 This refers to a device that has the capability of measuring the intensity of light by its colour and wavelength.
 It detects a whole range of UV (200-400 nm) and its visible range as well (400-800 nm).
 It gives accurate data after examining the wavelength through spectral analysis.
 This type of colorimeter is rapid and easy to use and is broadly used for measuring the light absorbed.

 The colorimeter determines the wavelength and intensity of the electromagnets in its visible range of the spectrum.
 It is generally a tool that helps to measure the colour (used to capture), communicate it, and evaluate it.
 It does so for determining the concentrations of the various substances that absorb different amounts of light.
 It is capable of working quantitatively as well as qualitatively for analyzing colours.